 Wood Blewits are autumnal treasures of the forests and fields found throughout North America.
-This mushroom has a slightly swollen stem at the base, a cream, pink, or lavender-to-blue colored gills (lots of variation), a cap whose color ranges from peach tones to blue, and a dusty pink colored spore print.
+This mushroom has a slightly swollen stem at its base, cream, pink, or lavender-to-blue colored gills (lots of variation), a cap whose color ranges from peach tones to blue, and a dusty pink colored spore print.
 The mushroom is fairly dense and meaty with a pleasant, earthy flavor.
-This mushroom can be found in the wild across North America.
 The fruiting temperature range is typically 45-70°F, but needs the cooler temperatures to initiate fruiting.

 Creating a Wood Blewit bed can be as easy as having a bag of spawn on hand while cleaning up garden waste.
 Follow the five easy steps below for planting your Wood Blewit bed.